-To the Honorable Mayor and

-Members of City Council

-City of Bee Cave, Texas
+To the Honorable Mayor and Members of City Council City of Bee Cave, Texas

-We have audited the financial statements of the governmental activities and each major fund of the City of Bee Cave, Texas, as of and for the year ended September 30, 2011, which collectively comprise the City's basic financial statements and have issued our report thereon dated January 9, 2012.
+We have audited the financial statements of the governmental activities and each major fund, and the aggregate remaining fund information of the City of Bee Cave, Texas, as of and for the year ended September 30, 2012, which collectively comprise the City's basic financial statements and have issued our report thereon, dated January 11, 2013.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.